-PPL Electric Guiding program strategy.
-Overseeing CSP activities to ensure compliance with PPL Electric's EE&amp;C Plan and Pennsylvania Utility Commission protocols.
-Reviewing, verifying and processing CSP invoices and matching payment requests to kWh/customers.
+Guiding program strategy.
+Overseeing CSP activities to ensure compliance with PPL Electric's EE&C Plan and Pennsylvania Utility PPL Electric Commission protocols.
+PPL Electric Reviewing, verifying and processing CSP invoices and matching payment requests to kWh/customers.
 Ensuring all reporting and documentation is submitted in a timely manner and is accurate.
-EM&V CSP Conducting evaluation, measurement, and verification of energy savings.
+Conducting evaluation, measurement, and verification EM&V CSP of energy savings.
 Coordinating protocols with the SWE.
 Participating in the audit and weatherization component.
-Following up on audit recommendations.
+Customer Following up on audit recommendations.
 Purchasing energy-efficient equipment to replace outdated equipment.

 - New home component: It is estimated contractors will participate in the program generating 720 new homes receiving incentives. - Manufactured Homes: It is estimated that 200 customers will participate in this program. - Audit and Weatherization component: It is estimated that approximately 6,000 customers will have an audit or survey.
 Of those customers, it is estimated that 1,800 will weatherize their homes with ceiling and wall insulation and duct sealing.
-It is estimated that approximately 75 contractors will participate in the thermal imagery gun training program. - Efficient Equipment component: It is estimated that approximately 6,700 customer rebates will be approved for quality air-source heat pumps, ductless heat pumps, pool pumps, and fuel switching. - Trade Ally Training: It is estimated that approximately 185 HVAC contractors will participate in certified training (such as NATE) or other recognized certification programs.
+It is estimated that approximately 75 contractors will participate in the thermal imagery gun training program. - Efficient Equipment component: It is estimated that approximately 6,700 customer rebates will be approved for quality air-source heat pumps, ductless heat pumps, pool pumps, and fuel switching.